Photo: Duarte Carreiro

 “It is very important not to touch the rice.
 You should shake it; don’t mix it with your hands.”

-We wait at least 15 minutes while the rice expels the unwanted elements and sends them swirling towards the top of the bowl.
+We wait at least 15 minutes while the rice expels the unwanted elements and sends them swirling toward the top of the bowl.
 Nasreen picks out each little bit separately and throws it in the sink.
 I stir the cows’ feet and remove the dish from the flame.

 Westerners may look on the lives of Pakistani women and imagine them to be hapless housewives, banished to days of slaving over a hot stove.
 Only one out of every three women in Pakistan can write well enough to sign her name on official documents, and only a very small percentage work outside the home.
 It’s tempting to see the kitchen as an oppressive prison, but most ‘inmates’ I’ve met are in no rush to stage a jailbreak.